 This taffy candy recipe is part of the candy series that I developed for my grandparents.
 True lovers of all things sweet but now find it difficult to eat things that are hard and crunchy.

-Besides, at the age of 84, it’s never to late to swap out the corn syrup based candies for those made of whole food ingredients.
+Besides, at the age of 84, it’s never too late to swap out the corn syrup-based candies for those made of whole food ingredients.

 I refer to these candies as taffy because to me they have the look and slight texture that you would find in commercially made taffy candy.
 Don’t hold me to that should you feel differently about my assessment, just roll with it and enjoy!